viveshCodes/OAuth-Web-Club-Task/README.md

   For deploying on local server:

-  To Sign in through Google ,you can use any of the following urls: http://127.0.0.1:8000/
+  To Sign in through Google ,you can use any one of the following urls: http://127.0.0.1:8000/

   localhost:8000/

-  To Sign In Through GitHub use the following url in your browser: localhost:8000/
+  To Sign In through GitHub, use the following url in your browser: localhost:8000/

   # Extra work done: